- Supergoop! Mineral Sunscreen

 What’s a cooler’s bad alternative?
 Warm drinks.

 What’s the Aqua-Cooler 9000’s bad alternative?
-“Blanking on which drinks to buy” (a stretch) or “throwing a boring barbecue”.
+“Not knowing which drinks to buy” or “throwing a boring barbecue.”

 Don’t treat your product like the Aqua-Cooler 9000.